aceamarco/mywebsite/README.md

 //   "description": "Inspired by WaniKani, a Japanese Language Learning Tool, Wani-Grami combines your wanikani vocabulary with large-language models like Llama2 to help you practice reading japanese using words you've already learned.
 Goodbye graded readers!"
 // }
 ```

+- Add path to resume.json or permit "resume" subobject in projects.json